About this listing

 Guests are requested not to take a shower after 11.00pm

-Guests are also asked to be quiet between 11.00pm and 7.00am
+Guests are also asked to be reasonably quiet between 11.00pm and 7.00am

 I'm an events manager and sometime EFL teacher who enjoys urban living and being by the sea, which is why I ended up in Brighton!
 I'm an experienced home-swapper, couch-surfing host and homestay 'family' - when I travel myself I feel part of the fun is seeking out somewhere more 'local' to stay than a standard hotel.
 A few of my favourite places besides Brighton are Rome, Venice, Marrakech and Amsterdam.
 I love to cook, run a local book group, and cycle everywhere.